mikeferguson/ros2_cookbook/rclcpp/time.md

 # rclcpp: Time

-The _rclcpp::Time_ and _rclcpp::Duration_ are a significant departure from their ROS1 equivalents, but are more closely related to [std::chrono](https://en.cppreference.com/w/cpp/chrono).
+The _rclcpp::Time_ and _rclcpp::Duration_ are a significant departure from their ROS 1 equivalents, but are more closely related to [std::chrono](https://en.cppreference.com/w/cpp/chrono).
 For an in-depth discussion comparing with std::chrono, see this discussion on [ROS Discourse](https://discourse.ros.org/t/ros-2-time-vs-std-chrono/6293).

-When porting certain ROS1 libraries, there may be significant usage of timestamps as floating-point seconds.
+When porting certain ROS 1 libraries, there may be significant usage of timestamps as floating-point seconds.
 To get floating point seconds from an _rclcpp::Time_: